Quoralinex/Q1X-portfolio/README.md

 npm run dev:storybook
 ```

+## Assets & Git LFS

+Portfolio images live in `public/assets/portfolio/` and are tracked with Git LFS.
+After cloning, run `git lfs pull` to fetch the binaries.
+Add or update assets only in that folder, keeping stable, human-readable filenames.

 ## Deployment

 I've set up the site using Cloudflare for hosting.
 Deploy the site to Cloudflare Pages: